ShadiRahimfallah/ShadiRahimfallah.github.io/_pages/research.md

 ---

 ## Research Statement
-My research investigates how used capital mitigates financial frictions in developing economies, enhancing capital allocation, firm growth, and aggregate productivity.
+I study how secondary markets for capital (used machinery and equipment) ease financial frictions in developing economies.
+My work combines firm-level data with quantitative general equilibrium models to assess how access to lower-priced used capital reshapes firm scale, reallocates resources toward more productive producers, and raises aggregate productivity.

+---

+## Papers

-## Working Paper
+### Working Paper
 **Used Capital, Financial Frictions, and Misallocation (Vietnam, 2005–2015)**
-I build a quantitative general equilibrium model with heterogeneous firms that rent capital subject to collateral constraints.
-Firms choose between new and used capital; rental prices are determined endogenously in equilibrium.
-Using firm-level panel data from Vietnamese manufacturing (2005–2015), I show that access to lower-priced used capital lets constrained firms operate closer to optimal scale, reallocating capital toward more productive firms and improving aggregate efficiency.
+I develop a heterogeneous-firm GE model in which firms rent new or used capital under collateral constraints; rental prices are determined in equilibrium.
+Using Vietnamese manufacturing panel data (2005–2015), I show that access to used capital allows constrained firms to operate closer to optimal scale, improving allocative efficiency and raising aggregate TFP.

-## Publication
+### Publication
-**Geoeconomics of Global Energy Transformation: Exploring the Dynamic Linkages between Oil Prices, Polyethylene Costs, and Shale Gas in the United States.**
+**Geoeconomics of Global Energy Transformation: Exploring the Dynamic Linkages between Oil Prices, Polyethylene Costs, and Shale Gas in the United States**
-*Aug 2022.*

-## Research Experience
-- **Research Assistant (Macroeconomics), York University** — with **Prof. Tasso Adamopoulos** and **Prof. Chaoran Chen**; macroeconomic data analysis and model support (**4 months**).
-- **Research Assistant (Macroeconomics), York University** — with **Prof. Tasso Adamopoulos**; macroeconomic data analysis.
-- **Master’s Thesis (Energy Economics)** — *The effect of Shale Gas Expansion on the Attractiveness of Iran’s Petrochemical Industry* (Supervisor: **Prof. Farkhondeh Jabal Ameli**).
-- **Research Assistant (Energy Economics), University of Tehran** — with **Dr. Farkhondeh JabalAmeli**; data analysis on energy-sector projects.
-- **Research Assistant (Electricity Market), University of Tehran** — with **Dr. Jeremy Lin**; electricity-market data analysis.
-- **Macroeconomic Indexes and their Impacts on the Petrochemical Industry, University of Tehran.**

-### Additional Projects
-- Shale Gas Revolution and its Effects on Polyethylene Prices, University of Tehran.
-- Gas Pricing Mechanisms, University of Tehran.
+*Published August 2022*
+This paper examines the impact of oil prices and shale gas developments on polyethylene costs, employing time-series methods to quantify pass-through effects and their timing.

+---

-## In Progress
+## Research in Progress
 - Used-capital adoption over the firm life cycle
-- Collateral constraints and rental market depth
+- Collateral constraints and rental-market depth
 - Energy-price shocks and investment reallocation
-- **Cultural and ESG Predictors of Human Development: A Machine Learning Perspective**
+- Cultural and ESG predictors of human development: a machine-learning perspective

+---

+## Research Assistant
+- **Research Assistant, York University (Macroeconomics)** — with Tasso Adamopoulos and Chaoran Chen; macroeconomic data analysis and model support.
+- **Research Assistant, York University (Macroeconomics)** — with Tasso Adamopoulos; macroeconomic data analysis.
+- **Research Assistant (Electricity Markets)** — with Jeremy Lin; data analysis on electricity-market projects.
+- **Research Assistant, University of Tehran (Energy Economics)** — with Farkhondeh Jabal Ameli; energy-sector data analysis.

+---

+## Additional Projects
+- **Macroeconomic Indexes and their Impacts on the Petrochemical Industry, University of Tehran** — data collection and empirical analysis.
+- **Master’s Thesis (Energy Economics)** — *The Effect of Shale Gas Expansion on the Attractiveness of Iran’s Petrochemical Industry* (Supervisor: Farkhondeh Jabal Ameli).
+- **Shale-gas revolution and its effects on polyethylene prices, University of Tehran**
+- **Gas pricing mechanisms, University of Tehran**